Trixter (company)

 Trixter is a German visual effects studio, with divisions in Munich and Berlin.
 Founded in 1999 by Simone Kraus Townsend and Michael Coldewey, the company was acquired in August 2018 by Cinesite.
+As of August 2023, TRIXTER's senior management includes Christopher Hantel (Head of Finance & Managing Director) and Christina Caspers-Roemer (General Manager & Managing Director).

-The company's credits include Captain Marvel (2019), Black Panther (2018), Spider-Man: Homecoming (2017), Thor: Ragnarok (2017) and Guardians of the Galaxy Vol. 2 (2017).
+The company's credits include The Marvels (2023) Shang-Chi and the Legend of the Ten Rings (2021) Captain Marvel (2019), Black Panther (2018), Spider-Man: Homecoming (2017), Thor: Ragnarok (2017) and Guardians of the Galaxy Vol. 2 (2017).